-2020 Visa Chargebacks Guide
+2023 Visa Chargebacks Guide

 Why Does Visa Accept Chargebacks?

-There are some specifics in the FCBA—for example, it establishes 60 days as the minimum timeframe to dispute a charge—but for the most part, it allows card networks and issuing banks to create their own procedures for handling chargebacks.
+There are some specifics in the FCBA—for example, it establishes 60 days as the minimum window during which cardholders must be allowed to dispute a charge—but for the most part, it allows card networks and issuing banks to create their own procedures for handling chargebacks.

-What are the Visa Dispute Categories?
+What Are Visa's Dispute Categories?

-- Category 10: Fraud
+Category 10: Fraud